The Complete 2026 Fire Horse Year Home Feng Shui Guide

 3. Your personal base zone

-For most people, that means the bedroom or the place where they work for long stretches.
-In a faster year, these two spaces affect daily resilience more than almost anything else.
+For most people, that's the bedroom or wherever you work for long stretches.
+In a faster year, these two spaces affect your daily resilience more than almost anything else.

 Before you worry about the entire home, check whether the place you rely on most actually feels clear, quiet, and supportively arranged.

-Bedrooms: the Fire Horse year often shows up as “more tired than usual”
+Bedrooms: the Fire Horse year often hits as "more tired than usual"

 One of the easiest ways to feel 2026 negatively is to let the bedroom stay too active.